The Ballad of Narayama (1983 film): Production

 The Ballad of Narayama was filmed in Niigata Prefecture and Nagano Prefecture.

 Plot

-The film is set in a small rural village in Japan in the 19th century.
-According to tradition, once a person reaches the age of 70 he or she must travel to a remote mountain to die of starvation, a practice known as ubasute.
-The story concerns Orin, who is 69 and of sound health, but notes that a neighbor had to drag his father to the mountain, so she resolves to avoid clinging to life beyond her term.
-She spends a year arranging all the affairs of her family and village: she severely punishes a family who are hoarding food, and helps her younger son lose his virginity.
+The film is set in a small rural village in 19th century Japan.
+According to tradition, once a person reaches the age of 70, he or she must travel to a remote mountain to die of starvation, a practice known as ubasute.
+The story concerns Orin, who is 69 and in sound health.
+However, she notes that a neighbor had to drag his father to the mountain, so she resolves to avoid clinging to life beyond her term.
+She spends a year arranging all the affairs of her family and village, severely punishing a family hoarding food and helping her younger son lose his virginity.

-The film has some harsh scenes that show how brutal the conditions could be for the villagers.
-Interspersed between episodes in the film are brief vignettes of nature – birds, snakes, and other animals hunting, watching, singing, copulating or giving birth.
+The film contains harsh scenes depicting the brutal conditions faced by the villagers.
+Interspersed between episodes in the film are brief vignettes of nature—birds, snakes, and other animals hunting, watching, singing, copulating, or giving birth.